 - Business goals

-- Content marketing strategy goals
+- Visual content marketing strategy goals and success metrics

-- Content tilt — areas of expertise and market ownership
+- Content tilt (areas of expertise and market ownership)

 - Direction on tone and voice